 This unit is on Cells for Middle School Science.
 Students will learn about cell structure and function and will make a model of a cell.
 Students will love these cell activities for middle school.
 Students will plan and carry out investigations to provide evidence that living things are made of cells.
 They will learn that each organelle of the cell contributes to the function of the cell.
 Students will learn about animal cells and plant cells and they will recognize that there are differences and similarities between them.
-Students will compare plant and animal cells.
-Distance Learning Packet
+See more on Cells: Structure and Function

 This resource starts with a phenomenon and a slideshow to give basic information on cells.
 An informational text passage on cells is included with response pages.
 Interactive notebook flaps and folds are included and also an opportunity to label the parts of the cell.
 Students will participate in QR code research and gather more evidence through this activity.
 There are two structured labs in this unit.
 One lab is on human cheek cells, one lab is on onion cells and a third lab has students planning and carrying out their own investigation on cells.
 Recording sheets are included for each lab.
 This unit ends in a multiple-choice quiz.
 Answer keys are included for all pages.

 This resource is aligned with NGSS for Middle School.

 NGSS MS-LS1-1.
 Conduct an investigation to provide evidence that living things are made of cells; either one cell or many different numbers and types of cells.
 [Clarification Statement: Emphasis is on developing evidence that living things are made of cells, distinguishing between living and non-living things, and understanding that living things may be made of one cell or many and varied cells.]